 The Meteoris planetarium from Louis Moinet displays the entire solar system (all known planets orbiting around the sun), along with four tourbillons.
 Rémy Chauvin, a mechanic who specializes in gears, is the genius behind this exemplary creation.
-He has designed the Meteoris based on a previous astronomical clock he designed and manufactured which took 14 years to complete and is now in the Watch Museum in Morteau, France.
-Created in two years, the Meteoris rotates at a faster speed to provide a better understanding of the solar system while this acceleration of the planets enables the Earth to rotate around the sun in 37 seconds instead of the usual 365 days.
-What is more, each of the Louis Moinet tourbillons included with the piece contain material from legendary meteorites, including a meteorite from Mars; the oldest meteorite ever found on earth, Rosetta Stone; Itqiy, a mysterious asteroid that was formed near the sun; and a lunar meteorite.
+He has designed the Meteoris based on a previous astronomical clock he designed and manufactured, which took 14 years to complete and is now in the Watch Museum in Morteau, France.
+Created in two years, the Meteoris rotates faster to provide a better understanding of the solar system, while this acceleration of the planets enables the Earth to rotate around the sun in 37 seconds instead of the usual 365 days.
+What is more, each of the Louis Moinet tourbillons included with the piece contains material from legendary meteorites, including a meteorite from Mars; the oldest meteorite ever found on earth, Rosetta Stone; Itqiy, a mysterious asteroid that was formed near the sun; and a lunar meteorite.

 Both exclusive creations, they come with astronomical prices as well.
 The Meteoris planetarium along with the four tourbillions is priced at $4.7millon while the “Jupiterium” is priced at $2million.